Action plan – Banská Bystrica, Slovak Republic, 2024 – 2026

 Please describe the independent Monitoring Body you have identified for this plan.

-The implementation of the Action Plan will be monitored by an independent monitoring body (the members of the monitoring team will be selected two months after submitting the Action Plan at latest).
-The AP OG 24–26 implementation will be evaluated as pert the OGP requirements and will include creation of the inception report, end of commitment report, final learning exercise.
+The implementation of the Action Plan will be monitored by the Head of the Department of Public Economy and Regional Development at the University of Matej Bel in Banská Bystrica.
+The AP OG 24–26 implementation will be evaluated as per the OGP requirements and will include the creation of the inception report, end-of-commitment report, and final learning exercise.

 Provide the contact details for the independent monitoring body.